blank

 Exam Type Subject-specific standardized exam

-Mode of Exam Paper-based (India)
+Mode of Exam Fully digital, Hybrid

 Duration 2 to 3 hours (depending on the subject)